sysfce2/AviSynth_masktools/README.md

 https://github.com/tp7/masktools/

 Changelog
-**v2.2.20 (20200123) (under construction: clamp_float)
+**v2.2.20 (20200206)
+- mt_lutspa: add parameters "scale_inputs", "clamp_float" and "clamp_float_UV"
-- new predefined constants: yrange_min, yrange_half, yrange_max
+- new predefined constants in expressions: yrange_min, yrange_half, yrange_max
   Unlike range_min, range_half, range_max the y-prefixed versions do not depend on whether the currently processed plane is luma(Y) or chroma(U/V).
-They are always giving the values of luma plane.
+They are always returning the values of Y plane.
-- Parameter "clamp_float" type changed from bool to int, valid parameters 0,1 and 2 Note when use_Expr=true: this parameter is incompatible with Avisynth+ parameter.
+- new parameter to lut functions: Boolean "clamp_float_UV": default false, as an addition to clamp_float (since v2.2.20).
-- Parameter "scale_inputs" can now have "floatUV"
+- New: Parameter "scale_inputs" can now be set to "floatUV" (chroma pre-shift by 0.5 for 32 bit float pixels)
 - Fix: mt_motion mask contained out-of range pixels for 10-14 bit inputs
 - Fix: mt_edge convolution mode incorrect result on 10-32 bits when normalizer weight is not power of 2 e.g. mode = "1 2 1 0 0 0 -1 -2 -1 15.0" (normalizer: 10th parameter or maximum of (sum_positive/sum_negative))